How to Keep a Potted Christmas Tree Alive So You Can Plant It Afterward

 It can be a bit tricky to achieve the right watering balance for a potted Christmas tree, but your best bet is to treat it like a regular houseplant.

+Don’t overdo it, because your tree has gone through a lot and wet soil can lead to rot.
+Just keep the soil lightly moist.
 To gauge if your tree needs to be watered, stick your finger in the soil.
 If the top 2 inches of soil feel dry, give it a good watering until excess water drains out the bottom.

 You can also lift the pot to check how heavy it is; if the pot feels lighter compared to the last time you watered, it’s time to water again.
+I like to check my potted tree daily while it’s inside, as it can dry out surprisingly quickly (especially if it’s in a smaller pot).

-How to plant a potted Christmas tree after the holidays
+Planting your tree after the holidays

 Happy New Year!
 Once the holidays are over and your tree has done its decorative duty, it’s time to prepare it for being planted outdoors.